Goods transport: reduce, transfer, make greener

 Avoiding peak times

+Our truck drivers avoid peak hours and traffic jams as much as possible.
+49% of the time, our shops are restocked between 7 pm and 7 am.
 Why?
-So that trucks don't make traffic jams worse than they already are, and we avoid extra crowding on the roads.
+So that trucks don't make traffic jams worse and we avoid extra crowding on the roads.
 What’s more, not only is this more (cost-) efficient, it also avoids unnecessary fuel consumption and improves road safety.
+To make deliveries as quiet as possible, we invest in training for our truck drivers, quiet trailers, low-noise pallets and covered loading docks at our stores.

 A cleaner fleet